Expand All | Collapse All

 Ashok Balasubramanyam, MD, Chair

-Currently, Dr. Balasubramanyam serves as a member of the American Board of Internal Medicine (ABIM) Council and the Chair of the Endocrinology, Disease, and Metabolism Board, and as a member of the Hormone Health Network Committee of the Endocrine Society.
-He has served as President of the Association of Program Directors in Endocrinology and Metabolism.
+Currently, Dr. Balasubramanyam serves as a member of the ABIM Council and the Chair of the Endocrinology, Disease, and Metabolism Board of the American Board of Internal Medicine.
+He is a past president of the Association of Program Directors in Endocrinology and Metabolism.

 Work as an author or editor for the following company, with compensation as listed below: